psychology-of-programming/ppig.org/content/workshops/2017-annual-workshop/details.md

 ## Arriving

-We recommend that you fly to Schiphol Airport.
+We recommend that you fly to **Schiphol Airport**.
 The train from Amsterdam to Delft central station runs every 15 minutes and takes approximately 50 minutes.

 An alternative to Schiphol Airport is Rotterdam-The Hague Airport.
 It is closer to Delft, but lacks public transport facilities.